Another win falls into Keselowski’s lap in final moments

 “There’s so much going on in the world, I am just thankful I get to be a race car driver and do this,” Keselowski said after giving Ford its third win in five races.

-Logano finished 21st and Elliott was 22nd.
 Logano stared Elliott down as the two climbed from their cars but Elliott never looked in his direction.
 After Logano had retrieved his mandatory face mask, he approached Elliott for a brief conversation.

 “He wrecked me,” Logano said.
 “A simple apology … be a man and say ‘My bad.’
 I had to force an apology, which to me is just childish.”